Wirtos/map/README.md

 ### map\_init(m, key_cmp_func, key_hash_func)
 Initialises the map, this must be called before the map can be used.
-There's two four default functions you can use:
+There's two four default sets of functions you can use:
   - map_string_cmp
   - map_string_hash
+---
   - map_generic_cmp
   - map_generic_hash